 The Phone Call

 Two days after we returned home to Chicago, Irene received a late night phone call.
 There was a family death in the Philippines.
-We need to flying out in a less than a week to attend the funeral.
+We need to flying out in less than a week to attend the funeral.

 This last coincidence convinced me my time with Rattlesnake was true and his spoken words were of future days to be.
 When I packed for the Philippines trip, I made sure to include the medicine bag with the yucca flowers.
 And I wondered if the worm had turned.